Contact Centre

 Contrary to perception and reporting by some analysts, it’s worth noting that Telstra still outsources digital (email, chat, social media) customer service offshore, while calls are now handled in Australia for the consumer and SME segments.

-Another trend is risk diversification – companies that had all their eggs in one basket offshore realised during COVID that they need another location option to reduce risk.
+Another trend is risk diversification – companies that used to have all their eggs in one basket offshore realised that they need another location option to reduce risk.

 A further driver of contact centre outsourcing this year is the workforce and skills shortage in Australia.
 Companies are struggling to find contact centre agents in every capital city, and engaging an outsource partner is helping to bridge the workforce gap.

-On balance, increased contact centre volumes have resulted in growth in both the size of inhouse operations and call centre outsourcing companies, both in Australia and overseas, which are now busier than pre-COVID.
+On balance, increased contact centre volumes have resulted in growth in both the size of inhouse operations and call centre outsourcing companies, both in Australia and overseas.

 White paper: Outsourcing Advantages and Models